tartiflette/tartiflette-asgi/README.md

 ## Usage

+> Getting started with Tartiflette or GraphQL?
+See [Resources](#resources).

 The `TartifletteApp` class provided by `tartiflette-starlette` is an ASGI3-compliant application.
-As such, it can be served on its own using any ASGI web server, or be mounted onto another ASGI application.
+As such, it can be served on its own using any ASGI web server, or it can be mounted onto another ASGI application.

-Once a `TartifletteApp` is setup, it's just Tartiflette from there!
-You'll probably want to read the [Tartiflette documentation][tartiflette] and learn about engines, resolvers, mutations, etc. If you're just getting started with GraphQL APIs, we recommend you head to the [tutorial](https://tartiflette.io/docs/tutorial/getting-started).

 **Note**: GraphQL subscriptions are not supported yet.